 Through my husband's energy, in 1972, the year after arriving in the United States, we set in motion so many projects.
-We convened the first meeting of the International Conference on the Unity of the

-Sciences, at New York City's Waldorf Astoria Hotel.
+We convened the first meeting of the International Conference on the Unity of the Sciences, at New York City's Waldorf Astoria Hotel.
 We established the American branch of the Professors World Peace Academy and strengthened the already-existing Freedom Leadership Foundation, dedicated to the victory over communism.
-At Belvedere, we taught hundreds of young members to love according to God's word, and in the fall of 1973, with our mobile teams and local centers fully functioning, we conducted a second national speaking tour, this time of 21 cities.
+At Belvedere, we taught hundreds of young members to live according to God's word, and in the fall of 1973, with our mobile teams and local centers fully functioning, we conducted a second national speaking tour, this time of 21 cities.
 In each city, we hosted a banquet for social leaders and clergy, where numerous mayors presented us with keys to their city.
 We then held three nights of public talks on God, America and the future of Christianity.

 At that time, a crisis arose in America.
 In 1972, Richard Nixon had been elected to a second term as president by an overwhelming majority, but one year later, popular sentiment had turned against him.
 The media and Mr. Nixon's political opponents were demanding that he resign from office over the Watergate affair.
 His supposed allies had no power to defend him.
 Even Christian leaders drew back and kept silent.

 It was my husband who spoke out.
 Our movement published "America in Crisis: Answer to Watergate: Forgive, Love, Unite" in 21 leading newspapers.
 This was not about forgiving President Nixon alone, Father said, but about forgiving, loving and uniting as a nation for the sake of the world.

-Mr. Nixon's commitment was to win the Vietnam War and halt communist aggression into southeast Asia.
-Nixon's commitment was to win the Vietnam War and halt communist aggression into southeast Asia.
-It was not so much about forgiving Nixon personally of wrongdoing...
-It was much more about forgiving, loving and uniting as a nation for the sake of the world!
-(It was about supporting the incumbent president position at that time committed toward the nation and the world not falling to communism...).
-In opposition, communist affiliates confused the American public, mounting demonstrations against Nixon on college campuses and even on the National Mall.
+Mr. Nixon's commitment was to win the Vietnam War and keep communism out of southeast Asia.
+In opposition, communist affiliates confused the American public, mounting demonstrations against him on college campuses and even on the National Mall.
 Seeking to awaken reverence for God and ignite a fire among Americans thirsting for righteousness, our members began demonstrating for God and the dignity of the American presidency.
 We gained media attention and the president himself took notice.

 Early in 1974, President Nixon sent us an invitation to meet him in the White House.
 Mr. Nixon was anxious, aware of the likelihood of impeachment.
-As members covered the White House in prayer, my husband counseled him to: stand strong, confess any wrongdoing, and call for national prayer, unity and renewal.
+As members covered the White House in prayer, my husband counseled him to stand strong, confess any wrongdoing and call for national prayer, unity and renewal.